Last updated: January 12, 2022

-A series of small but pretty waterfalls will greet you as you make your way down this picturesque walking track.
+A series of small but pretty waterfalls will greet you, as you make your way down along this easy and picturesque walking trail.

 Somersby Falls Picnic Area